Resources

 Contents

 As the name suggests, Tongue Cancer is a type of cancer that occurs in the tongue.
 For a very long time, Tongue Cancer has been a severe health concern.
 There may be different types of Tongue Cancer, but squamous cell carcinoma is the most typical variety.
-Squamous cells on the tongue's surface are impacted by this, leading to tumours or lesions.
+This impacts squamous cells on the tongue's surface, leading to tumours or lesions.
 Early-stage Tongue Cancer is typically quite challenging to find since it develops in such a sensitive location.

 The tongue is important for the human body due to the following reasons,